 And so to me, 'helping the poor' and 'doing social justice' both presume the system in which somebody has something and somebody else does not.
 Of course both aim to redress the injustice of this situation, but their practice presumes a position of having something to begin with.

-I also didn't want to do these interactions from behind a table, like some important person sitting behind his desk in his office.
+I also didn't want to do these interactions from behind a table, like some important person sitting behind his desk in his office, and this concern of mine was dismissed as worrying about nothing.
+But I didn't think it was nothing, neither then nor now.

 I wondered to myself about how I didn't think I entered Franciscan life in order to administrate goods and judge who was worthy of them.
 What of the God who makes his sun shine and his rain fall on the just and the unjust without distinction?
 Well God has all the sun and rain that he wants, and we only have so many groceries, and we can't be foolish.
 The Gospel isn't very practical I guess.